zerolinux5/mlrose-ky/docs/docs/tutorial3.md

 From this we can see that all features in the Iris data set are numeric, albeit with different ranges, and that the class labels have been represented by integers.

-In the next few sections we will show how mlrose can be used to fit a neural network and a logistic regression model to this dataset, to predict the species of an iris flower given its feature values.
+In the next few sections we will show how mlrose-ky can be used to fit a neural network and a logistic regression model to this dataset, to predict the species of an iris flower given its feature values.

 ### Data Pre-Processing

-Before we can fit any sort of machine learning model to a dataset, it is necessary to manipulate our data into the form expected by mlrose.
-Each of the three machine learning models supported by mlrose expect to receive feature data in the form of a numpy array, with one row per observation and numeric features only (any categorical features must be one-hot encoded before passing to the machine learning models).
+Before we can fit any sort of machine learning model to a dataset, it is necessary to manipulate our data into the form expected by mlrose-ky.
+Each of the three machine learning models supported by mlrose-ky expect to receive feature data in the form of a numpy array, with one row per observation and numeric features only (any categorical features must be one-hot encoded before passing to the machine learning models).

 The models also expect to receive the target values as either: a list of numeric values (for regression data); a list of 0-1 indicator values (for binary classification data); or as a numpy array of one-hot encoded labels, with one row per observation (for multi-class classification data).